David Berman (musician): Public image and self-perception

 Berman was acutely self-conscious with his public image.
 After the release of Purple Mountains he feared he would be seen as a depressive, and had earlier wished he could convey a less abrasive persona; on said album, he mused about "the self-created narratives that ha[d] haunted his dark nights of the soul".
-The cover for Tanglewood Numbers was a "deliberate, self-conscious identification with rock tradition", rather than previous outsiderdom.
 He kept note of musicians who had mentioned him in interviews and believed his music was unappreciated, having never held his work in esteem, besides his lyrical capability.
 Berman did not view Silver Jews as a "band that other bands would namedrop", in contrast to the likes of Smog or Will Oldham's bands.
 Although he once expressed a need for outside validation, he refused to read reviews or articles concerning him.
 By 2005, hoping to separate his self-perception from others, he had installed an external blocking device on his computer for this very reason.

 Although he later just considered himself an artist, Berman had been surprised that his songwriting gained more attention than his poetry, thinking of himself as more a poet than a songwriter.
-He didn't "fully identify as a songwriter" until the time of Tanglewood Numbers release.
+He didn't "fully identify as a songwriter" until the time of Tanglewood Numbers release, a record which boasted a "deliberate, self-conscious identification with rock tradition", rather than previous outsiderdom.
 Others perceived him as an earnest poet; Rothband considered Berman "synonymous with what he created".
 In music and poetry, Berman felt his peers saw him as "moonlighting".
 He once expressed interest in remaining "a stranger" in both fields.